 Veritas Urbis Economics also provides advising and freelance services to firms seeking to grow their public engagement efforts.
 We can help identify target audiences, and develop an effective media strategy using authoritative and credible analysis of both internal and external data.

-Veritas Urbis's Chief Economist, Dr. Ralph McLaughlin, has extensive television and radio experience providing commentary on the U.S. housing market.
+Veritas Urbis's Founder, Dr. Ralph McLaughlin, has extensive television and radio experience providing commentary on the U.S. housing market.
 He was interviewed by Diane Sawyer for a special edition of 20/20, and has had numerous appearances on CNBC's Squawk Box, Nightly Business Report, Yahoo Finance, and Bloomberg Markets.
-Ralph is available for media commentary, keynotes and other public or private speaking engagements.
+Ralph is available for advising on media commentary, keynotes and other public or private speaking engagements.

 Comparative analysis of alternative development scenarios between Downtown Los Gatos, California and a proposed retail corridor known as the "Los Gatos North 40."
 Produced for the Town of Los Gatos.